gradio-app/gradio/guides/05_chatbots/01_creating-a-chatbot-fast.md

 When working with `gr.ChatInterface()`, the first thing you should do is define your **chat function**.
 In the simplest case, your chat function should accept two arguments: `message` and `history` (the arguments can be named anything, but must be in this order).

 - `message`: a `str` representing the user's most recent message.
 - `history`: a list of openai-style dictionaries with `role` and `content` keys, representing the previous conversation history.
+May also include additional keys representing message metadata.

 For example, the `history` could look like this: